Here are the gazebo plans and blueprints for a hexagonal gazebo!

 Fix the position of the boards firmly by tightening the nuts.
 Mark the ground at the end of each of the boards to mark the position for the foundation posts.

-Gazebo Plans – Step 3: Lay the post supports
+Step #3: Laying the post supports

 Make sure you follow the gazebo plans carefully which digging the foundation.
 This is extra important!
 Dig the foundation holes of a depth of about 450 mm.
-Tie the post supports with string or wire to the end of the boards forming the base of the gazebo and ensure that the outer edge of each post support is exactly level with the board’s edge.
+Tie the post supports with string or wire to the end of the boards forming the base and ensure that the outer edge of each post support is exactly level with the board’s edge.

 Lay the base template boards with the post supports in the foundation holes.
 Fill the foundation holes with concrete and adjust the location of each post support after the final hole has been filled.
 Leave the concrete to set for a day.

-Gazebo Plans – Step 4: Build the perimeter beams
+Step #4: Building the perimeter beams

 Use a power saw attached with a power planer to cut the upper surface of the perimeter beams at an angle of 25 degrees.
 Draw a line along the face of one of the beams at one end using a square.
 Set your power saw to and angle of 30 degrees and chop this off.
 Placing the beam along the template, align the cut end to the centre mark on the template arm and make the inner edge of the perimeter beam touch the corner of the arm (Diag.
 4).